 The City of Birmingham Choir was founded in March 1921 and its first president was no less a figure than Sir Granville Bantock, who was Principal of what was then the Birmingham and Midland Institute School of Music (now the Royal Birmingham Conservatoire), and who was a significant composer in his own right.

 The new choir presented its first concert at the Town Hall on the 28th November 1921, conducted by Joseph Lewis.
 Later conductors included GD Cunningham (1926-46), David Willcocks (1950-57), Meredith Davies (1957-64), and Christopher Robinson (1964-2002).
 Adrian Lucas became the present conductor in 2002.

 The choir continues to promote and participate in ambitious concerts each season, principally in Symphony Hall, but also in Town Hall, the Elgar Concert Hall, Tewkesbury Abbey and elsewhere.
 A recent development has been international tours – Paris (2015) and Vienna (2017).
 Planned for 2020, but cancelled owing to the global pandemic, a third tour was to be to Prague.
 The year 2021 saw the Centenary of the choir, starting with online rehearsing and recording, but thankfully ended with five live concerts in the autumn, including a special family performance of Messiah in Town Hall on the 28th November, 100 years to the day from the choir’s inaugural concert.
-Our official Centenary concert is Vaughan Williams’ A Sea Symphony in November 2022 in Symphony Hall.
+Our official Centenary concert was Ralph Vaughan Williams’ A Sea Symphony in November 2022 in Symphony Hall.

 You can read comprehensive details of almost every concert performed by the choir by downloading these lists:

 Handel’s Messiah with the CBSO: Not every Messiah concert is listed.
 Performed by the choir in 1921, 1935 and 1936, it was not until 1943 that the work became a tradition of the season.
 Handel’s great oratorio has been performed every year since then with the CBSO in Town Hall and latterly (since 1991) in Symphony Hall (apart from in 2020).

 Christmas: A series of “Carols for All” Christmas concerts started in 1979, later renamed “Christmas Celebrations” and then, in 2011, “Christmas Treats”.
 More recently, the choir has enjoyed taking part in the “Christmas Classics” concert promoted by Raymond Gubbay .